 To help care for your merino socks, they should be washed separately, or in a hosiery and lingerie wash bag so they do not catch on other garments.

 For all socks, excluding our 100% pure merino Stringybark* socks, we recommend a cold machine wash on a wool or woollens cycle setting, using a mild wool detergent.
-Faster cycles are better as some front loaders have long cycles and may even heat their own water, so beware it doesn’t get too hot.
+Shorter cycles are better as some front loaders have long cycles and may even heat their own water, so beware it doesn’t get too hot.

 Alternatively, our merino socks can be hand washed using a gentle laundry soap.
 Our Stringybark socks should be washed using a cold hand wash only, as heat will cause shrinkage.